Cap-go/tutorials/src/content/plugins-tutorials/root-checker.md

 ---
-"title": "How to Use Root Checker Package", "description": "Learn how to integrate and use the Root Checker package in your Ionic Capacitor app to detect rooted or jailbroken devices.", "created_at": "October 11, 2021",
+title: How to Use Root Checker Package
+description: Learn how to integrate and use the Root Checker package in your Ionic Capacitor app to detect rooted or jailbroken devices.
-"published": true,
-"slug": "root-checker"
+created_at: October 11, 2021
+published: true
+slug: root-checker
 ---

 # How to Use Root Checker Package